naver/dust3r/README.md

 ### Our Hyperparameters

-We didn't release the training datasets, but here are the commands we used for training our models:
+Here are the commands we used for training the models:

 ```bash
 # NOTE: ROOT path omitted for datasets